 The process of reporting to the client and LPA/Tree Officer will be by emailing the checklist form at Appendix 3.
-Site monitoring is to be at a frequency agreed and approved by the LPA.
-It will involve a site visit by the arboriculturist at selected intervals to ensure that the appropriate tree protection measures, as detailed in the approved drawings and method statements, are continually adhered to
+After the pre-commencement meeting with the site manager, site monitoring is to be at four-week intervals unless supervision of specialist construction activities are required.
+It will involve a site visit by the arboriculturist to ensure that the appropriate tree protection measures, as detailed in the approved drawings and method statements, are continually adhered to.
+The completed checklist will be sent to the LPA within 5 working days of the site visit.